Paul and Participation in Christ: An Introduction

 4. Individual and Corporate Participation through Pistis and Pneuma

 The gospel of the crucified and resurrected Messiah does not remain objective.
 The crucified and resurrected Christ is living and present in the church through faith and through the Spirit.
-These two are integrated, even inseparable, realities: faith receives the Spirit, and the Spirit produces faith.
-On the one hand, the Spirit is given by God upon faith; on the other hand, the Spirit is poured into the human heart and produces faith.
-We might capture this double tension by saying that faith is how the Spirit makes his entry.
+These two are integrated, even inseparable, realities: faith is produced by the Spirit, and the Spirit is the Spirit of cruciform faith.

 Faith unites Christ and saints narratively and missionally.
 Jesus was faithful and obedient in dying on the cross to liberate humanity.
 Through their own faith— i.e., belief, trust, fidelity/faithfulness — believers participate in this cross-and-resurrection story of Jesus.